Davide64-dev/FEUP_FSI_CTF/CTF8.md

 # CTF 8 - SQL Injection

 In this CTF, we were presented to a Website that gives the php file to the user everytime he tries to enter the website (This source code is in the appendix of this document).
+The website looks like this:

 The most important part of the document is this:

 ```php
 <?php